 Over the course of our journey we’ve been shocked and saddened to learn that people with Autism struggle to find jobs.
 Right now in the UK approximately 80% of Autistic people are out of work.

-The stat doesn’t seem to make sense because from what we can tell, people on the Autistic Spectrum have some serious superpowers and a lot to offer business.
+The stat doesn’t seem to make sense because people on the Autistic Spectrum have some serious superpowers and a lot to offer business.